atoms-ufrj/playmol/doc/commands.md

 Introduction
 ------------

-Playmol scripts are text files containing commands whose syntaxes are described in this section.
+Playmol scripts are text files containing commands described in this section.
 Each command is a sequence of keywords and parameter values separated by spaces and/or tabs.
 A script can include comments, identified by the comment mark "#".
 When such mark is found, all trailing characters in the same line (including the comment mark itself) are ignored.
-A command can span several lines by means of continuation marks "..." or "&".
-When the actual part of a command line (comments excluded) ends with a continuation mark, the command will continue in the next line (of course, the continuation mark itself is not part of the command).
+A single command can span several lines by means of continuation marks "..." or "&".
+When the actual part of a command line (i.e., excluding comments) ends with a continuation mark, the command will continue in the next line.

-In the examples of this section, the units employed for physically meaningful values are those corresponding to [LAMMPS real units].
+In all examples described in this section, the units employed for physically meaningful values are those corresponding to [LAMMPS real units].

 -------------------------------
 <a name="atom_type"/> atom_type